Azure/azure-powershell/src/ResourceManager/ServiceBus/Commands.ServiceBus/help/Set-AzureRmServiceBusNamespaceAuthorizationRule.md

 ```

 ### -AuthorizationRuleName
-AuthorizationRule Name - Required if 'AuthruleObj' not specified.
+The authorization rule name.
+Required if **-AuthruleObj** is not specified.

 ```yaml
 Type: String